Sahajj/HTML/Readme.md

    - to break a Paragraph.
 - Horizontal rule
    - hr
-   - It gives a horizontal line in between Paragraph.
+   - It gives a horizontal line in between Paragraphs.
    - <hr>

 - No matter how much whitespace you use inside HTML element content (which can include one or more spaces characters, but also line breaks), the HTML parser reduces each sequence of whitespace to a single space when rendering the code.